dootje-2004/web-docker-https/README.md

 #### Apache

 * Create a server configuration for a VirtualHost that supports SSL.
-  The *server.conf* file in this project provides a basic example.
+  The *demo.conf* file in this project provides a basic example.
 * Copy the server certificate and key to the locations specified in the SSL-enabled VirtualHost configuration.
-* Provide a (tiny) script that produces the passphrase, like the file *pk-passphrase-for-apache.sh* we created with the *make-signed-certificate* script.
+* Provide a (tiny) script that produces the passphrase, like the file *pk-passphrase-provider.sh* we create with the *make-apache-setup* script.
 * Add a global configuration (i.e. outside your VirtualHosts) with the *SSLPassPhraseDialog* directive that tells Apache where that passphrase script resides ([docs](https://httpd.apache.org/docs/2.2/mod/mod_ssl.html#sslpassphrasedialog)).
 * If Apache was already running, restart it for the changes to take effect.

-All these steps are taken care of by the project's *Dockerfile*.
+All these steps are taken care of by the project's *Dockerfile.apache*.
-For non-containerized Apache installs, the *Dockerfile* basically shows you what has to be done.
+For non-containerized Apache installs, the *Dockerfile.apache* basically shows you what has to be done.
 You could even convert it to a shell script with a little editing.